pangkahhwee/Data-Science/Prediction (Classification)/README.md

 <a id="ch5"></a>
 # Step 3: Data Preperation
-The data was downloaded into my Github, so I only focused on cleaning it up further.
+The data was downloaded into my Github, so I only focused on cleaning it up and use it for my Data Science.

 ## 3.1 Import Libraries